-The Aurora PowerXND-II filters will be available through kickstarter.com crowdfunding in June 2018, and to general public as well as dealers in September 2018.
-Filter thread sizes are from 37mm to 105mm with list price start from US$55 to $699 based on filter sizes.
+The Aurora PowerXND-II filters will be available through kickstarter.com crowdfunding in June 2018 and to the general public as well as dealers in September 2018.
+Filter thread sizes are from 37mm to 105mm with list price starts from US$55 to $699 based on filter sizes.
 A new 150mm size is added to the offering, along with a 150mm circular and square filter adapter for the Nikon AF-S 14-24/2.8G ultra wide angle zoom lens.

 * As of June 12, 2018